 “Dispatch” means to provide direction or instruction for routing a specific vehicle, whether owned or under contract, to specified destinations for specific purposes, including delivering cargo, passengers, property or goods, or providing a service.

-“Motor carrier” means the same as defined in California Vehicle Code section 408.
+“Motor carrier” means the same as defined in CVC section 408.

-“Vehicle” means either a device as defined in California Vehicle Code section 670, or is a yard tractor that is not intended for use on highways.
+“Vehicle” means either a device as defined in CVC section 670, or is a yard tractor that is not intended for use on highways.

 Requirement to Hire Compliant Fleets.
-Any hiring entity must:
+Any hiring entity shall:

 Verification of Compliance.
 For each calendar year, verify that each fleet it hires or dispatches to operate in California is listed on the California Air Resources Board Advanced Clean Fleets webpage as a compliant fleet.
-Alternatively, for each calendar year that an entity hires a fleet to operate in California that is not listed on the California Air Resources Board Advanced Clean Fleets webpage as a compliant fleet, it must obtain a signed statement from the fleet owner stating their fleet is not subject to the regulations listed in section 2013.7(a)(1).
+Alternatively, for each calendar year that an entity hires a fleet to operate in California that is not listed on the California Air Resources Board Advanced Clean Fleets webpage as a compliant fleet, it shall obtain a signed statement from the fleet owner stating their fleet is not subject to the regulations listed in section 2049(a)(1).

 Disclosure of Regulation Applicability.
 Provide the following disclosure in writing to the hired fleet either in the hiring contract or agreement or as an addendum to the hiring contract or agreement: “Vehicles with a GVWR greater than 8,500 lbs. operated in California may be subject to California Air Resources Board regulations.
 Such vehicles may therefore be subject to requirements to reduce emissions of air pollutants.
 For more information, please visit the California Air Resources Board Advanced Clean Fleets webpage at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets.”